Creighton vs. Princeton Predictions & Picks - NCAA Tournament Sweet 16

 Creighton vs. Princeton Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's contest between the Creighton Bluejays (23-12) and the Princeton Tigers (23-8) at KFC Yum!
-Center should be a one-sided matchup, as our computer prediction projects a final score of 78-66 and heavily favors Creighton to take home the win.
-Game time is at 9:00 PM ET on March 24.
+Friday's game between the Creighton Bluejays (23-12) and Princeton Tigers (23-8) matching up at KFC Yum!
+Center has a projected final score of 78-66 (according to our computer prediction) in favor of heavily favored Creighton, so expect a one-sided matchup.
+The game will tip off at 9:00 PM ET on March 24.

-According to our computer prediction, Creighton should cover the spread, which is currently listed at 10.
-The two teams are projected to eclipse the 140 total.
+According to our computer prediction, Creighton is projected to cover the point spread (10) versus Princeton.
+The two sides are expected to go over the 140 total.

 Creighton vs. Princeton Game Info & Odds